tangshuang/nautil/docs/beginning/package-usage.md

 import { Component } from 'nautil'
 ```

-You should must use building tools to transform the source code, we did not provide runtime package.

-We recommand use `nautil-cli` to build even through it is not nessesary.
+We recommand use `nautil-cli` to build even though it is not nessesary.
 Your building tool should must support rewrite `process.env.NODE_ENV` to real env vars.

 Nautil is using ES6 `Proxy` to implement reactive system, so your building targets should must support `Proxy`.